i-Am-GhOsT/i-Am-GhOsT/README.md

 - 👯 I’m looking to collaborate on **Open Source Contibutions, Be a Part Of Startup, Making Something From Scratch, Build a side Hustle/ a business**

-- 💬 Ask me about **Operating System, Virtualization, Networking, OOPs, Data Ware Housing, ETL, DevOps, Auomation, Linux Administration, Anything related to Computers and technology**
+- 💬 Ask me about **Operating System, Virtualization, Networking, OOPs, Data Ware Housing, ETL, DevOps, Automation, Linux Administration, Anything related to Computers and technology**

 - :clipboard: [**Practicing Leetcode Problems**](https://docs.google.com/spreadsheets/d/1ZLtG94a_BBog8glO_CQPunB8DAXOd99qtPNT-p3gw3A/edit#gid=0), looking for contibution partner.